Wednesday, April 04, 2018

 are so often open, hanging

-limply like the lower part
+limply like lower parts of

-of the human body around
+the human body around

 a broken bone, a leg bone,

-as it sways ever so slightly,
+say, as it sways ever so slight

-to and fro (for purposes of
+ly, to and fro (for purposes of

-this missile, we can deny
+this missive, we can deny

 the pain of it all; there’s